ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/06-recurrence-relations.md

 Therefore we have proved that $\mathbf{T}(n)$ is in $O(n\log n)$.
 :::

+The following two examples are about the growth rates of a function (the factorial and the Fibonacci sequence), *not* about the time it takes to compute the function.

 ::: topic
 #### Example: Factorial function {-}

 We know that the factorial function grows exponentially.
 How does it compare to $2^n$?
 To $n^n$?
 Do they all grow "equally fast" (in an